A few of the most common questions we get asked about our programs from interested applicants and our alumni.

 If you require accommodations:

-- Please request a meeting with NPower Canada staff during Bootcamp.
+- Please request a meeting with NPower Canada staff during the first week of the program

 - You and NPower Canada Staff will discuss your learning needs and determine your accommodations based on your specific disability or childcare limitations, the documentation you provide, and the expectations of the Program.